bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 The fifth line will queue "0111208" in BC Registries if that hasnt already been processed.

+Running the ```./manage -e test runPipeline``` script in von bc registries will resolve any timing related issues.

 Running the following commands in following order will solve the data mis-match issue and there wont be any data disperancy between Orgbook and BC Registries.

-Running the ```./manage -e test runPipeline``` script in von bc registries will resolve any timing related issues.

-In order to verify the reported issues are resolved now, browse to ""orgbook.gov.bc.ca"" search for the reported corporation numbers.
+In order to verify, browse to ""orgbook.gov.bc.ca"" search for the reported corporation numbers and ensure the reported issues are resolved now.

 The commands should be run in the order listed, however, if, for some reason, you need to run the commands in a batch, the `orgbook-configurations` scripts should always be run first.